Altinn/altinn-studio-docs/content/app/app-dev-course/modul7/_index.en.md

 ### Requirements from the municipality
 - Address info should be collected through standard-input components, not through Altinn's address component
 - Postal city should be prefilled for the user when the postal code has been submitted
-- Postal city should be unmutable.
+- Postal city should be immutable.
 - The number of calls to Bring's API should be limited to maximum of once a day per postal code

 ### Useful documentation